-What self-published authors need to do is to figure out where their book promotion efforts will bring the best results that result in long-term sales.
+What self-published authors need to do is figure out where their book promotion efforts will produce the best results that result in long-term sales.

 Here are 5 book marketing strategies that work for self-published authors:

-The truth of the matter is that your book promotion and book marketing campaign starts even before your book is released!
+The truth of the matter is that your book promotion and marketing campaign should start even before your book is released!

-To start selling your book, you must understand your target audience and know exactly who will be interested in purchasing your book and sharing it with their friends.
+To start selling your book, you must understand your target audience and know exactly who will be interested in purchasing it and sharing it with their friends.

-Ideally, you should have done this research even before you started writing your book.
-Why?
-Because bestselling writers know who their target audience is even before they type a single word!
+Ideally, you should have done this research even before you started writing your book, because bestselling writers know who their target audience is even before they type a single word!

 But first, you need to create an author website and start building an author platform.
 Today, there are many services that offer cost-effective websites to self-published authors.

 Create compelling book promo materials that will help your book stand out among the hundred thousand or more new books released annually.
-Check out these author branding examples if you need some book marketing tips and inspiration on branding for authors.
+These author branding examples will give you some book marketing tips and inspiration for author branding.

-Once your author branding website is up and running, you can send out a free press release and hire a book marketing agency to help build traffic to your website.
+Once your author branding website is up and running, you can send out a press release or hire a book marketing agency to help build traffic to your website.

-You can find the best book promotion sites that work for your price range in this list of book promotion sites by Reedsy.
-In your online copy, be sure to let readers know why they should read your book right away and provide reader reviews to build credibility.
+You can find the best book promotion websites that work for your price range in this list of book promotion sites by Reedsy.
+In your online copy, be sure to let readers know why they should read your book right away, and provide reader reviews to build credibility.

 Also, share a story about your background and journey as an author to set you apart from others in your genre.
 If you’re planning to self-publish on Amazon Kindle, you’ll need to learn Kindle promotion tips to sell your book on Amazon.

-You can partner with influencers or hire book promotion services to build word-of-mouth or give books away during podcast interviews or get involved with charitable activities.
+You can partner with influencers or hire book promotion services to build word-of-mouth, give books away during podcast interviews, or get involved with charitable activities.